bijaymunda181/Docker-/Docker-command.md

 docker pull mysql:8.0

 ## 11. docker run -d -e MYSQL_ROOT_PASSWORD=`<Add_password>` `<image-name>`
-to run a Docker container in detached mode (-d), set an environment variable (-e), and use an image to create the container.
+To run a Docker container in detached mode (-d), set an environment variable (-e), and use an image to create the container.

 - docker run → start a new container.